 What you need to know

-- Gibson builds on the Claude API through Google Cloud Vertex AI, the same enterprise stack used for its Sandbox builds.
+- Gibson builds on Google Cloud Vertex AI, the same enterprise stack used for its Sandbox builds, so your business data is handled appropriately.

-- Start narrow: one repetitive task, one AI agent, proven before you expand.
-That is what an AI prototype is for.
+- Start narrow: one repetitive task, proven before you expand.
+That is what a working prototype is for.

-- API usage for a focused agent is usually a few dollars to tens of dollars a month for a small business.
-The build is the real investment.
+- Running costs for a focused build are usually a few dollars to tens of dollars a month.
+The build is the real investment, and Gibson productises it from $1,000 in 48 hours.

-Around 2,900 Australians search for “claude api” every month, and most of them are not developers at Atlassian.
+Thousands of Australians search for “claude api” and “claude for business” every month, and most of them are not developers at Atlassian.
 They are business owners who have used Claude in a browser, found it genuinely useful, and now want it doing work inside their business.
 This guide is for them.
-No code, just a straight explanation of what the Claude API is, what it costs, and the first thing worth building.
+No code, just a straight answer to one question: what can you actually do with Claude in your business, and how do you get there without hiring a developer?

 When you chat with Claude in a browser, you are using the app.
 The Claude API is the version underneath that other software talks to.
-It lets your systems (your CRM, your phone system, your inbox, your documents) send information to the Claude model family and get back a useful answer or action.
-That is the difference between an assistant you copy and paste into, and an AI agent that reads a new lead in your CRM and drafts the follow-up by itself.
+It lets your systems (your CRM, your phone system, your inbox, your documents) send information to Claude and get back a useful answer or action.
+That is the difference between an assistant you copy and paste into, and one that reads a new lead in your CRM and drafts the follow-up by itself, while you are asleep.
+You do not need to understand the API to benefit from it; you just need someone to set it up once.

 Gibson builds on the Claude API through Google Cloud Vertex AI.
 That matters for a business: Vertex AI provides the enterprise controls, and the Claude model family in Model Garden provides the reasoning.
 It is the same stack behind Gibson's Sandbox builds.